mdeff/fma/README.md

 ## Data

-The dataset is a dump of the [Free Music Archive (FMA)][FMA], an interactive library of high-quality, legal audio downloads directed by [WFMU], the longest-running freeform radio station in the United States [[Wikipedia]].
-Please see the [paper] for a description of how the data was collected and cleaned as well as an analysis and some baselines.
+The dataset is a dump of the [Free Music Archive (FMA)][FMA], an interactive library of high-quality, legal audio downloads.
+Please see our [paper] for a description of how the data was collected and cleaned as well as an analysis and some baselines.

 You got various sizes of MP3-encoded audio data: